kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 ### Your Turn
 * Reimplement the example in Part 2 using FIFO.
 You can leave your implementation under Lab1Part4FIFOExample.
 * Run Scala simulation and VCS simulation.
 Report the results of VCS simulation.
-* Synthesize the design and run it on the board.
-Report the number of cycles for running the design.
 * Check the utilization report.
 Report the resource utilization of your design.

 ## Using Controllers